 Auto loans are relatively simple.
 You borrow money for your vehicle and make monthly payments over the life of the loan until you own the vehicle outright.
 But what if you want to pay off your loan early?

 Make sure there is no prepayment penalty.
-It’s actually more rare to find an auto loan with a prepayment penalty these days, but you should find out for sure.
+It’s actually rare to find an auto loan with a prepayment penalty these days, but you should find out for sure.
 And if there is a prepayment penalty, it’s a definite red flag.
 A prepayment penalty, or prepayment fee, allows the lender to collect scheduled interest on the loan, regardless of when you pay it off.
 In addition, car loans are often structured so that the majority of your monthly payments are first applied to the interest.
 If you have one of those loans, then you may not even be allowed to pay down most of the principal until several years into the loan.

-Understanding the repayment structure of your loan is the mark of a truly educated consumer, so take the time to go over the details before you sign on the dotted line.
+Understanding the repayment structure of your new car loan is the mark of a truly educated consumer, so take the time to go over the details before you sign on the dotted line.
 Whether you have an A+ credit score or an average one, it’s important to shop around for the loan that works for you.
-Before you accept any form of financing, you always want to make sure that you know exactly what you're getting into.
+Before you accept any form of car financing, you always want to make sure that you know exactly what you're getting into.